-Fine Arts Building 233.......www.esu.edu/art
+Department of Art / Fine and Performing Arts Building 570-422-3694......www.esu.edu/art

-The Art Department does not have a graduate degree program or a teacher certification program.
-Graduate course work is offered in Art to support other degree programs.
-Graduate courses in Art are not regularly offered.
+The Department of Art does not have a master's degree or teacher certification program.
+The Department does have graduate level courses to support other degree programs, however graduate courses in Art are not regularly offered.

-(Credits in semester hours, classroom work, and laboratory or fieldwork are indicated by three numbers in parentheses immediately following the course title)
+Credits in semester hours, classroom work, and laboratory or fieldwork are indicated by three numbers in parentheses immediately following the course title